Safety of your students and staff is our number one priority

 - many of our staff hold high level National Governing Body qualifications

-Water activities operate in group sizes of one instructor to eight students at most.
+Water activities operate in group sizes of one instructor to up to twelve students at most.
 Water activities include sailing, windsurfing, kayaking, raft building, and open canoeing.

 Land based activities operate in group sizes of one instructor to ten students at most.
 Land activities include track cycling, skiing, snowboarding, mountain walking, climbing, and target sports.